10sr/pack-el/README.md

 --------

-This library provides some commands and functions to pack and unpack archives.
+This library provides some commands and functions to pack and unpack archives in a simple way.

-Commands to pack/unpack archive files are defined in `pack-program-alist'.
+Commands to pack/unpack archive files can be defined by setting `pack-program-alist' variable.

 Use from Dired
 --------------